 Constructive dismissal is shady and unprofessional – don’t do it!
 However, if harming your professional integrity isn’t enough of a deterrent, there is this: constructive dismissal can also bring a wrongful dismissal claim!

 OK, so now that we have explained the three ways that an employer can fire an employee in BC, we will reveal the loophole that can help you avoid a wrongful dismissal claim in the event you need to dismiss an employee.
 Are you ready for it?
 Here it is… Policy Manuals & Employment Agreements.

-If you're interested in protecting yourself from wrongful dismissal claims, contact the friendly HR professionals at Okanagan Small Business Services today to discuss having policies and employment agreements drafted.
-We’ve got your back!
+If you're interested in protecting yourself from wrongful dismissal claims, contact the friendly HR professionals at Okanagan Small Business Services today to discuss having an employment agreement drafted.

 Okanagan Small Business Service Inc.